North Epping: Parramatta Council Amalgamation

 Following the amalgamation of Epping into the City of Parramatta in 2016, North Epping became a pene-exclave of Hornsby Shire.
 The Parramatta Council has previously planned to expand to North Epping.

 Commercial area

 North Epping has a small shopping centre located on the corner of Roma Street and Malton Road.
 It features a number of specialty shops, cafes and restaurants.
 North Epping also has a small school - Epping North Public School.
 North Epping has many parks, many community areas and gatherings.

 Transport

-The M2 Hills Motorway runs along the southern border to the Sydney CBD.
+The M2 Hills Motorway runs along the southern border to the Sydney central business district.
 North Epping is connected to adjacent Epping by a single road, Norfolk Road.
-Norfolk Road runs south towards Epping Road, a major arterial road in the area that runs east to the Pacific Highway.
-Almost all areas of the suburb are serviced by Sydney Buses route 295.
+Norfolk Road runs south towards Epping Road.
+Almost all areas of the suburb are serviced by Busways route 295.
 The route is a loop and only goes clockwise around the edge of the suburb - the only place where it runs in both directions is Norfolk Road south of Grayson Road, towards Epping railway station.

 Demographics

-At the 2016 census, North Epping recorded a population of 4,526.
+At the 2021 census, North Epping recorded a population of 4,657.
 Of these: